-O. Students with Disabilities
+Q. Students with Disabilities

 Nothing contained in N.J.S.A.
-18A:37-13.1 et seq. may alter or reduce the rights of a student with a disability with regard to disciplinary actions or to general or special education services and supports.
-N.J.S.A.
+18A:37-13.1 et seq. shall alter or reduce the rights of a student with a disability with regard to disciplinary actions or to general or special education services and supports- pursuant to N.J.S.A.
 18A:37-32.